 Source: Regpack

-So, even though customers might like the fact that they can end their subscription at any time, this is not good news for you.
+Voluntary churn is a frequent occurrence in subscription-based businesses.
+Even though customers might like that they can end their subscription at any time, this is not good news for you.

-It’s not only voluntary cancellations that cause a drop in recurring payments.
+It’s not only cancellations that cause a drop in recurring payments.
 There’s also forgetting to update payment information.

 Your profits depend on renewed subscriptions, so you should make an effort to keep your clients by reaching out to them before they inadvertently stop using your services because of the reasons listed above.